Socorro County, New Mexico: History

 Much of the now Magdalena Ranger District were a province of the Apache.
 Bands of Apache effectively controlled the Magdalena-Datil region from the seventeenth century until they were defeated in the Apache Wars in the late nineteenth century.

 Outlaw renegades Butch Cassidy and the Wild Bunch and notorious Apaches like Cochise and Geronimo have ties to Socorro County's San Mateo Mountains.
 Vicks Peak was named after Victorio, “a Mimbreño Apache leader whose territory included much of the south and southwest New Mexico.”
 Famous for defying relocation orders in 1879 and leading his warriors “on a two-year reign of terror before he was killed,” Victorio is at least as highly regarded as Geronimo or Cochise among Apaches.
 Perhaps most famous outlaw was the Apache Kid whose supposed grave lies within the Apache Kid Wilderness.
 Stories of depredations by the Apache Kid, and of his demise, became so common and dramatic that in southwestern folklore they may be exceeded only by tales of lost Spanish gold.
 Native Americans lingered in the San Mateos well into the 1900s.
 We know this by an essay written by Aldo Leopold in 1919 where he documents stumbling upon the remains of a recently abandoned Indian hunting camp.

 A mining rush followed the Apache wars – gold, silver, and copper were found in the mountains.
 It wasn't until this time that extensive use of the area by non-Native Americans occurred.
 While some mining activity, involving gold, silver, and copper, occurred in the southern part of the range near the end of the nineteenth century, the prospecting/mining remnants are barely visible today due to collapse, topographic screening, and vegetation regrowth.
 While miners combed the mountains for mineral riches during the late nineteenth and early twentieth centuries, stockmen drove tens of thousands of sheep and cattle to stockyards at the village of Magdalena, then linked by rail with Socorro.
 In fact, the last regularly used cattle trail in the United States stretched 125 miles westward from Magdalena.
 The route was formally known as the Magdalena Livestock Driveway, but more popularly known to cowboys and cattlemen as the Beefsteak Trail.
 The trail began use in 1865 and its peak was in 1919.
 The trail was used continually until trailing gave way to trucking and the trail officially closed in 1971.

+The first test of a nuclear bomb was conducted at the Trinity site in southeastern Socorro county on July 16, 1945.